 For example the construction of a seawall may be appropriate to protect significant infrastructure that is modelled to be at risk in 80 years time.
 Rather than build a sea wall now that is costly and will impact on the amenity of the area, lower cost and lower impact options can be undertaken in the meantime.
 When these options are no longer able to sufficiently reduce the risk the reaching of a trigger point will ensure appropriate time for the sea wall to be constructed to meet that increased risk.
 If the trigger point is not reached or reached much later than expected the construction of the sea wall can be avoided or delayed.
-An example of how an adaptation pathway can be used is shown in Figure 7.
+An example of how an adaptation

-Figure 7 Example of an Adaptation Pathway O = Trigger Point
+Figure 7 - Example of an Adaptation Pathway O = Trigger Point